Roh17v/Roh17v/README.md

 ## About Me

 I am a passionate full-stack developer with a strong foundation in programming and data structures and algorithms (DSA).
 I enjoy building dynamic web applications that enhance user experiences and solve real-world problems.
-As the president of the Robotics and AI Club, I actively explore innovative technologies and collaborate with like-minded individuals.
+I actively explore innovative technologies and collaborate with like-minded individuals.

 ## Skills